Rough and Rowdy Ways World Wide Tour: Background

 On February 8, 2023 Dylan announced the first Asian dates of the tour.
 These first 2023 concerts took place in Japan, beginning on April 6 and concluding on April 20, and comprised multiple shows in Osaka, Tokyo and Nagoya.
 Starting with the first show of the leg, drummer Jerry Pentecost replaced Charley Drayton.

 On March 10, 2023 Dylan announced European tour dates in June and July.
 This leg of the tour began in Porto, Portugal on June 2 and ended in Rome, Italy on July 9.

 On August 21, 2023 Dylan announced North American fall dates for the tour.
 The first date for this leg was October 1 in Kansas City, MO and the last date was in Evansville, IN on December 3.

 On January 22, 2024 Dylan announced the spring leg of the tour, encompassing dates in the American South.
 The first date for this leg was March 1 in Fort Lauderdale, Florida and the last date was April 6 in Austin, Texas.

 On February 27, 2024 it was confirmed that Dylan would appear at Willie Nelson's Outlaw Music Festival Tour, which did not use Rough and Rowdy Ways branding in its advertising and saw Dylan drop all of the Rough and Rowdy Ways songs from his setlists.
 On July 15, however, Dylan announced that he would be bringing "the Rough and Rowdy Ways tour to Europe and the UK this fall".
 This leg of the tour began in Prague, Czech Republic on October 4 and ended at the Royal Albert Hall, London, on November 14.

 On January 21, 2025, Dylan announced dates for a new U.S. spring tour that was billed as a continuation of the Rough and Rowdy Ways World Wide Tour.
 This leg of the tour commenced in Tulsa, Oklahoma on March 25, and ended in Williamsport, Pennsylvania on April 22.
 As in 2024, Dylan dropped the Rough and Rowdy Ways songs from his setlists when playing on Willie Nelson's Outlaw Music Festival Tour during the summer.
 On July 10, however, Dylan announced a new fall European leg of the Rough and Rowdy Ways World Wide Tour beginning in Helsinki, Finland on October 16 and concluding in Dublin, Ireland on November 25.

+On December 8, 2025, Dylan announced dates for a new U.S. spring tour in 2026 that was again billed as a continuation of the Rough and Rowdy Ways World Wide Tour.
+This leg consisted of 27 dates, beginning in Omaha, Nebraska on March 21 and ending in Abilene, Texas on May 1.